Hello world

 Finally, discuss how you set up a safe space to talk about errors.
 This plan should include deciding how we share our mistakes and how we pull out the lesson from them.

-Improving the User Experience through Kaizen — Kaizen doesn’t just help our internal processes and procedures.
-We can apply Kaizen to improving the digital experiences we work on.
+Improving the User Experience through Kaizen — Kaizen doesn’t just help our internal processes and procedures, the idea of Kaizen can be applied to improving the digital experiences we work on.
 Asking questions like “What is a small but annoying problem that affects our users?” or “Is there one change that we could make that could make [goal] easier for [our users]”? is the cornerstone for great product discovery and incremental innovation.

-Kaizen is simply a mindset that allows us to make small and meaningful changes to our work.
+Kaizen is simply a mindset, that when applied correctly, allows us to make small but meaningful changes to our work.
 By applying these principles and setting aside time for Kaizen, you can expect your team’s processes to become more efficient, your output to be higher quality, and your relationships with stakeholders to improve.